 - Taking advantage of exceptionally large orders but don’t have all the working capital necessary to fund production of goods.

-It’s a handy tool to have in your back pocket, but it’s important to remember that tools like PO financing work best when you’ve already incorporated overall improvements like continuous process improvement and workflow optimization supported by a robust procurement solution.
+It’s a handy tool to have in your back pocket, but it’s important to remember that tools like PO financing work best when you’ve already incorporated overall improvements like continuous process improvement and workflow optimization supported by a robust purchase order software.

 Is Purchase Order Financing Right for You?